logzio/documentation/docs/shipping/Code/java.md

 ##### MDC

-When you add MDC to your logs, each key-value pair you define is added log lines while the thread is alive.
+When you add Mapped Diagnostic Context (MDC) to your logs, each key-value pair you define is added log lines while the thread is alive.

 So this code sample...